-- It must be either a unit of State, local, or tribal government or be a private nonprofit organization that has tax-exempt status under the Internal Revenue Code;
+- Either be a unit of state, local, or tribal government or be a private nonprofit organization that has tax-exempt status under the Internal Revenue Code.

-- It must be located in one of the 50 States of the United States of America, the District of Columbia, the Commonwealth of Puerto Rico, the U.S. Virgin Islands, Guam, American Samoa, the Commonwealth of the Northern Mariana Islands, the Republic of the Marshall Islands, the Federated States of Micronesia, or the Republic of Palau; and
+- Be located in one of the 50 U.S. states, the District of Columbia, Commonwealth of Puerto Rico, U.S. Virgin Islands, Guam, American Samoa, Commonwealth of the Northern Mariana Islands, Republic of the Marshall Islands, Federated States of Micronesia, or the Republic of Palau.

-- It must be a museum that, using a professional staff, is organized on a permanent basis for essentially educational or aesthetic purposes; owns or uses tangible objects, either animate or inanimate; cares for these objects; and exhibits these objects to the general public on a regular basis through facilities that it owns or operates.
+- Have a professional staff, be organized on a permanent basis for educational or aesthetic purposes, own or use tangible objects, care for those objects, and exhibits those objects to the general public on a regular basis through facilities that it owns or operates.

-- It must be open and exhibiting to the public at least 90 days a year.
+- Be open and exhibiting to the public at least 90 days per year.

-- It must be able to have all of its collections and facilities assessed in a two-day site visit.
+- Be able to have its collections and facilities assessed in a two-day site visit.

 What types of museums are eligible?

-What does it mean to be using a professional staff?
+What does it mean to use a professional staff?

 What does it mean to exhibit the museum’s objects to the general public?

-If a museum has collections too numerous to be assessed within two days or has previously received federally funded assessments, Heritage Preservation, in consultation with the CAP Advisory Committee, reserves the right to determine whether a museum is appropriate for CAP.
+If a museum has collections too numerous to be assessed within two days or has previously received a federally funded assessment, Heritage Preservation, in consultation with the CAP Advisory Committee, reserves the right to determine whether a museum is appropriate for CAP.

-Museums whose collections and/or facilities are too large to be surveyed within two days should apply for a general conservation survey grant through the IMLS Museums for America program.
-Additionally, museums that wish to have a detailed condition survey of a portion of their collections should apply for Museums for America.
-Additional information is available at http://www.imls.gov or by contacting the IMLS Office of Museum Services at 202-653-4789.
+Museums with collections and/or facilities that are too large to be surveyed within two days or wish to have a detailed condition survey of a portion of their collections should apply for a general conservation survey grant through the Institute of Museum and Library Services’ Museums for America grant program.

 How Do I Apply?

-The 2014 CAP application is now closed.
-Awards will be announced in early spring.
-The 2015 application will be available October 1, 2014.
-If you would like to be added to the notification list, please email the CAP staff.
+Applications for the 2015 program will be available on October 1, 2014.
+If you would like to be added to a notification list, please email us.